Hecter94/EndlessSky-PluginArchive/res/mds/story.md

 This is a start two years later than the present.
 To unlock it, you must have made it to the point where Fast Forward begins.
 It automatically reveals all of human space and puts you in Wayfarer with no loan and enough credits to buy a Blackbird.
 Since it is two years later, you can immediately start doing the free worlds prologue missions, but you are also unable to do pact recon.

 ## Neutrality
 You can choose to remain neutral in the human civil war.
 To do this, just play the game normally without choosing sides, then when asked what side you are on, say that you are neutral.
 When pressed, continue to remain neutral.
 Shortly after, land on any world one jump away from a Pug planet and tell the Pug that you are neutral, and you will be able to skip the main plot.
 However, there's a catch: a different pilot will do the free worlds campaign instead, and they will choose checkmate.
 If you want the reconciliation ending, join the Syndicate with the Crisis in Management plugin or join the Free Worlds and choose reconciliation.
 The missions are designed so that you will be relocated to Ruin and time will advance by several years, but this is waiting on several pull requests to be merged, so at the moment you will have to use your imagination.
+Your reward for completing Neutrality is a subsidurial pet.

 ### Compatibility
 Neutrality should be compatible with most major missions in the base game.
 You are told about the Pug war, the Free Worlds having nuclear weapons, and some of the new outfits produced by humanity: the plasma turret, flamethrower, s-970 regenerator, s-270 regenerator, ionic afterburner, typhoon torpedo launcher, electron beam, and catalytic ramscoop.
 This isn't everything, as it excludes the stack core due to it not being sold by Kraz Cybernetics, but it is enough to cover everything in the Coalition intros.
 You also learn about the Oathkeepers, and you assist Danforth by taking out a pirate fleet, unlocking the Wanderers campaign.
 From there, you can start Hai Reveal through Fiona and Rain, as the pirate fleet happened to have Hai weapons.
 I have additionally patched a mission that assumes you know Alondo.